 We have implemented a global compliance program to address the legal and regulatory requirements that apply to our company-wide operations.
 We registered as an investment adviser with the SEC in 1999.
-Since that time, our affiliated companies have registered with the U.K. Financial Services Authority, the Securities and Futures Commission in Hong Kong, the Securities and Exchange Board of India, as well as other regulatory bodies.
-We have structured our global compliance program to address the requirements of each of these regulators, as well as the requirements necessary to support our global securities trading operations.
+Since that time, our affiliated companies have registered with the U.K. Financial Conduct Authority, the Securities and Futures Commission in Hong Kong, the National Futures Association in the U.S., the Securities and Exchange Board of India and the Dubai Financial Services Authority, as well as other regulatory bodies.
+We have structured our global compliance program to address the requirements of each of these regulators, as well as the requirements necessary to support our global securities, commodities and loan trading operations.

-Our compliance program includes comprehensive policies and supervisory procedures that have been implemented to monitor compliance with these requirements.
-All employees attend mandatory compliance training to remain informed of our policies related to matters such as the handling of material non-public information and employee securities trading.
-In addition to a robust internal compliance framework, we have strong relationships with a global network of local attorneys specializing in compliance matters to help us quickly identify and address compliance issues as they arise.
+Our compliance program includes comprehensive policies and supervisory procedures that have been designed and implemented to monitor compliance with these requirements.
+All employees attend mandatory annual compliance training to remain informed of our policies and procedures related to matters such as the handling of material non-public information, conflicts of interest and employee securities trading.
+Annual training specifically targeted at ensuring the understanding of and compliance with the Foreign Corrupt Practices Act (the "FCPA") and, as applicable, other foreign anti-corruption laws and regulations is mandatory for employees and executives responsible for structuring, supervising, ensuring compliance of and executing accounting functions for private deals, as well as for employees who interact with or provide reporting to investors.
+In addition to a robust internal compliance framework, we have strong relationships with a global network of local attorneys specializing in compliance matters to help us quickly identify regulatory changes and address compliance issues as they arise.